Soawii/Fast-FizzBuzz/README.md

 }
 ```
 The generate_opcode function is identical to interpret_bytecode from previous programs, however it only generates the opcode that is ran in the main loop of the program.
 It has to generate it only once per each digit since it changes only when the string length does.
-This program is currently the fastest iteration, you can probably make it faster if you don't use the pipes but use some other technology but i don't know if that's allowed.
+This program is currently the fastest iteration, you can probably make it faster if you don't use the pipes but use some other technology but i don't know yet if that's allowed. :)